Franklin Variety Index

-Two nice spikes angle down from nose.
+Two nice spikes angle down from under nose.
 Slight clashing inside open mouth.
 Collar clash.
-Reverse shows either a shadow of clashing or faint bulging under eagle and faint cap on bell shoulder.
+Reverse shows faint bulging under eagle and faint cap on bell shoulder in earlier stages.

 1951-S FVI Bugs Bunny C-1a

 The diminished late stage shows heavy die erosion that largely obscures the clashing, though a line is still visible near the lip.
 Less desirable than earlier stages.

 1952 FVI Bugs Bunny A-1

-Two very heavy spikes fork the mouth and upper lip.
+Two heavy cylindrical spikes fork the mouth and upper lip.
 Heavy collar clash presses on curve of neck, goiter clash under chin.
 Heavy canvas pattern of die filing and polishing.
-Heavy rectangular bulge under eagle.
+Just a slight bulge under eagle.
 Re-engraved right bell wall.
 Usually found somewhat glossy due to the excessive polishing.

 1952 FVI Bugs Bunny A-1a